 While the State of Illinois officially legalized sports betting in June 2019, the first physical sportsbook didn’t start accepting bets until March 2020 – just in time for the coronavirus lockdown.

 For a period of time, Governor J. B. Pritzker issued an executive order eliminating the requirement for in-person registration for online sportsbooks.
 Unfortunately, the Governor quickly reinstituted the restriction in July 2020.
 However, August 2020 brought another reversal allowing online-only registrations.
-That order remains in effect until September 19.
+Two more extensions later, and online-only registration remains available through November 14.

 Although this flip-flopping places a bit of an onerous restriction for sports bettors looking to start betting immediately, there are still loads of opportunities for fans to bet on their favorite Illinois teams.